Your spiritual journey can begin long before you begin walking the Camino de Santiago with a great travel book.

 2. The Camino: A Journey of the Spirit by Shirley MacLaine

-Although we are listing it as one of the travel books to read prior to your journey or whilst you are walking the Camino it should be noted that this book is more about Shirley’s dreams and reflections than the physical environment encountered on the various routes.
+Although we are listing it as one of the travel books to read before your journey or while walking the Camino, it should be noted that this book is more about Shirley’s dreams and reflections than the physical environment encountered on the various routes.

 3. Buen Camino by Natasha and Peter Murtagh

 This is a joint writing venture between a father and a daughter who embarked on the Camino journey together.
-It provides a nice account of various aspects of the most popular route along the Camino Frances.
-Starting out with an Irish pilgrimage to Croagh Patrick and finishing the satisfying walk at Finisterre we get a full overview of life on the Camino road.
+It provides an excellent account of various aspects of the most popular route along the Camino Frances.
+Starting with an Irish pilgrimage to Croagh Patrick and finishing the lovely walk at Finisterre, we get a complete overview of life on the Camino road.

-This is a travel book and the reader will be glad to learn of tips along the way, the friendships developed and the many methods used to overcome tiredness after a long day on the road.
+This is a travel book, and the reader will be glad to learn tips along the way, the friendships developed, and the many methods used to overcome tiredness after a long day on the road.

 4. Spanish Steps: Travels With My Donkey by Tim Moore

 This is one of the funnier travel books about the pilgrim’s journey to Santiago de Compostela.
-Tim provides a welcome break from the spiritual, educational, drama heavy writing often linked with the long walk on the Camino.
-The novel starts with a simply read history of the Camino route followed by a comical account of his journey on a donkey called Shinto.
-Readers who have already completed the pilgrimage will delight in the comical characters that the author focuses on.
+Tim provides a welcome break from the spiritual, educational, drama-heavy writing often linked with the long walk on the Camino.
+The novel starts with a simple read history of the Camino route followed by a comical account of his journey on a donkey called Shinto.
+Readers who have already completed the pilgrimage will delight in the humorous characters that the author focuses on.

-Readers who are planning a trip this year will enjoy the descriptions of some of Spain’s oldest towns and the successful arrival of man and donkey at the Cathedral in Santiago de Compostela.
+Readers planning a trip this year will enjoy the descriptions of some of Spain’s oldest towns and the triumphant arrival of man and donkey at the Cathedral in Santiago de Compostela.

 5. The Longest Way Home by Andrew McCarthy

-Renowned as an actor in Hollywood, Andrew takes us on his personal journey along the walking trails of the Camino de Santiago.
-This is an honest account of Andrew’s experience walking the Camino detailing his commitment struggles, the highlights of his acting career, and giving some insights into his relationship with his children.
+Renowned as an actor in Hollywood, Andrew takes us on his journey along the Camino de Santiago walking trails.
+This is an honest account of Andrew’s experience walking the Camino, detailing his commitment struggles, the highlights of his acting career, and insights into his relationship with his children.

-This is more of a travel diary than a travel book as it doesn’t give a lot of detail about the various stops in Spanish villages, attractions along the way, or history of the Camino journey.
-However, it does give a full picture of Andrew’s many reasons for embarking on the journey and may be useful to anyone hoping to do a similar journey in the future.
+This is more of a travel diary than a travel book, as it doesn’t give a lot of detail about the various stops in Spanish villages, attractions along the way, or the history of the Camino journey.
+However, it does give a complete picture of Andrew’s many reasons for embarking on the trip and may be helpful to anyone hoping to make a similar journey in the future.